-• how you will connect with new communities you want to work in.
+how you will connect with new communities you want to work in.
 How much are the grants worth?

-There is up to \$18,090,000 available in this round of grants.
+There is up to \$100 million available in this round of grants.
+That amount does not include GST.

 We need to know that your activities are a good way for us to spend this money.